joshhbautista/joshhbautista/README.md

 # Hello, I'm Joshua Bautista 👋

-I'm a second-year Computer Science student at the [University of Waterloo](https://uwaterloo.ca/).
+I'm a third-year Computer Science student at the [University of Waterloo](https://uwaterloo.ca/).
 Always looking for opportunities to further explore the field of Computer Science!

 ### 📬 Get in Touch